 - We will have food waste collections on a daily basis and send to a local unit for turning into usable compost or to an anaerobic digestion (AD) plant.
 We will monitor and review this monthly to see if there are any patterns to help us to reduce our waste and report via the Catering Environmental Management Working Group (EMWG).
-Daily food waste is recorded in all units.
+Daily food waste is recorded in all units at till points.

 - We encourage use of refillable water bottles.
-Cold water bottles are stocked and promoted for customer use in our units.
+Subsidised cold water bottles are stocked and promoted for customer use in our units.

-- Plastic straws have been replaced by paper straws since April 2018.
+- We replaced plastic straws with paper straws in April 2018.

 - We will actively support students and staff drinking tap water and positively encourage the use of drinking fountains.